Want to level up your SEO?

 A few notes before we get started:

-- This is not a typical ‘best of’ list.
-The best SEO tool depends on your needs so don’t ignore tools further down the list.
+- The best SEO tool depends on your needs so don’t ignore tools further down the list.
 Each tool is numbered purely to make skim reading easier.

 - I have excluded some heavy hitting SEO tools.
 This is because I either had issues with the tool or haven’t used it enough to give you an opinion.